certbot/certbot/certbot/docs/using.rst

 Manual
 ------

-If you'd like to obtain a certificate running ``certbot`` on a machine other than your target webserver or perform the steps for domain validation yourself, you can use the manual plugin.
+If you'd like to obtain a certificate running `Certbot <https://eff-certbot.readthedocs.io/en/latest/install.html>`_ on a machine other than your target webserver or perform the steps for domain validation yourself, you can use the manual plugin.
 While hidden from the UI, you can use the plugin to obtain a certificate by specifying